rtchagas/pingplacepicker/README.md

  <bool name="enable_nearby_search">true</bool>
 ```

-By doing so, PING behavior will be slightly changed:
+By doing so, PING behaviour will be slightly changed:
 - All places will be fetched by /nearbysearch queries.
 - You get a button to refresh the the places for the current location.
 - You can set the initial map position to get the places from via `pingBuilder.setLatLng(LatLng)`